JanneMattila/www/docs/_posts/2024/01/2024-01-08-azure-devops-and-picklists.markdown

 {% include imageEmbed.html width="90%" height="90%" link="/assets/posts/2024/01/08/azure-devops-and-vs402846/fields.png" %}

-If you open up one process and then one workitem type, you can then add new fields to the workitem type:
+If you open up one process and then workitem type, you can then add new fields to the workitem type:

 {% include imageEmbed.html width="90%" height="90%" link="/assets/posts/2024/01/08/azure-devops-and-vs402846/new-field.png" %}

 If you do all this manually, then most likely you don't easily get yourself to a situation where you have too many fields.
+Especially, just `picklist` fields.

 However, if you are trying to migrate your process from one organization to another by using the _VSTS Process Migrator for Node.js_ tool,